Beef and Lamb Meatballs with a Mint and Parsley Glaze.

 Medieval food was not disgusting and barbaric, and sorry folks... turkey legs were not gnawed on like you find at a RenFaire.
 Medieval food, especially for the Royals, had sophistication and flair.
-The spice trade had opened up throughout Europe, introducing flavors like cinnamon, ginger, cardamon, nutmeg, pepper, salt, saffron and cumin.
+The spice trade had opened throughout Europe, introducing flavors like cinnamon, ginger, cardamom, nutmeg, pepper, salt, saffron, and cumin.
 The chefs were using these interesting spices to create spice combinations that elevated the flavor of dishes, not to mask the flavor as some believe.
-The chefs used these spice combinations, with fresh herbs, along with an acidic element (vinegar, wine, and verjuice) to balance the flavor, which is a technique currently used today.
+The chefs used these spice combinations with fresh herbs lement (vinegar, wine, and verjuice) to balance the taste, a technique currently used today.

 In addition to the new flavor combinations, the Royals demanded to be entertained by the chefs.
-This pushed the kitchen staff to find their inner artist and illusionist to make these grand presentations.
-Bowls were made out of beautifully molded, inedible pastry, enormous gilded peacocks served as a centerpiece, and playful trickery took place making food look unrecognizable to the diners.
+This pushed the kitchen staff to find their inner artist and illusionist to make these great presentations.
+Bowls were made out of beautifully molded, inedible pastry, enormous gilded peacocks served as a centerpiece, and playful trickery took place, making food look unrecognizable to the diners.

 King Richard II was quite the lover of these grand events and feasts.
-His team of 300 plus chefs fed thousands of people a day, and the kitchen staff were always looking for ways to wow the guests, and King.
-Many of those recipes are documented in the 1395 cooking manuscript, A Forme of Cury.
-Thought the manuscript lacks standard measurements, you certainly understand the technique used and the desired flavors.
-The recipe that we made is based off of one of those "wow" recipes.
-The original name of the dish was Pomme Dorryse, which translates into "golden apples".
-The spice flavored meatballs were covered with a golden sauce, and a twig or herb was added to the top to make it resemble small apples.
-Imagine the delight of being at one of these events and being served what you think is an apple, only to find it is a delicious meatball.
+His team of 300-plus chefs fed thousands of people daily, and the kitchen staff always looked for ways to wow the guests and King.
+Many recipes are documented in the 1395 cooking manuscript, A Forme of Cury.
+Though the manuscript lacks standard measurements, you understand the technique and desired flavors.
+My recipe is based on one of those "wow" recipes.
+The original name of the dish was Pomme Dorryse, which translates into "golden apples."
+The spice-flavored meatballs were covered with a golden sauce, and a twig or herb was added to the top to make it resemble small apples.
+Imagine being delighted at one of these events and being served what you think is an apple, only to find it a delicious meatball.

 I hope you enjoy my interpretation.
 All of the ingredients used would have been available at that time (okay, okay... creme fraiche is a stretch, but you get the point).
 You can find more recipes like this in my cookbook A Thyme and Place; Medieval Feasts and Recipes for the Modern Table.